nathan-barry/nathan.rs/content/notes/os/networking.md

 - **Sockets** provide an interface for system calls.
 - The **hardware interface** deals with physical interruptions, ensuring smooth data transmission.

-In conclusion, understanding the intricacies of data transfer on the internet, from the layers involved to the costs associated, is crucial for both network engineers and developers.
-It ensures efficient design, optimal performance, and better user experiences.

-#### Diving Deep into Layer 4: TCP/IP Protocols
+#### Layer 4: TCP/IP Protocols

-- **Purpose**: Layer 4 ensures the right data reaches the intended process for communication.
+Layer 4 ensures the right data reaches the intended process for communication.

-- **Protocols**: Two key protocols dominate this layer: TCP/IP and UDP.
+Two key protocols dominate this layer: TCP/IP and UDP.
 Both are built atop IP.

 - **UDP (User Datagram Protocol)**:
     - It utilizes IP for process-to-process datagram delivery.
-    - UDP is inherently unreliable, with datagrams susceptible to several issues such as bit errors (from electrical interference or cosmic rays), buffering-induced losses, link/node failures, and delivery inconsistencies like delays, reorderings, and duplications.
+    - UDP is inherently unreliable, with datagrams susceptible to several issues such as bit errors, buffering-induced losses, link/node failures, and delivery inconsistencies like delays, reorderings, and duplications.
     - All these challenges are exposed directly to the application.
+    - Used in lossy applications, like video streaming.

 - **TCP (Transmission Control Protocol)**:
-    - It harnesses IP to establish reliable byte streams from one process to another across connections.
+    - Also harnesses IP to establish reliable byte streams from one process to another across connections.
-    - With TCP, the network simulates a reliable connection, masking issues like lost and reordered segments.
+    - The network simulates a reliable connection, masking issues like lost and reordered segments.
 This ensures applications don’t need to manage such anomalies.
     - TCP handles congestion, flow control, and most internet applications prefer it.
-    - In the context of data transfer, TCP sends 'segments' through the network.

 #### TCP: Simulating Reliability

-- **Features**:
+Some TCP features are:
 - **Guaranteed Delivery**: Ensures that the data sent will reach its destination.
 - **Session-oriented**: A session is established before data transmission begins.

-- **Reliable Data Transfer**:
+**Reliable Data Transfer**:
 - A crucial aspect of TCP is the use of acknowledgements (ACKs).
   - The process involves the sender transmitting a segment and initiating a timer.
 Upon successful reception, the receiver sends back an ACK.
 The sender, in turn, resets the timer upon receiving this ACK.
   - Important components in this mechanism include buffers at the sender, receiver, and router ends.
 Data is acknowledged (ACKed) as it's read from the buffer by the application.
   - To optimize the bandwidth usage, the goal is to have multiple segments in transit simultaneously.

-- **Efficient Data Arrival**:
+**Efficient Data Arrival**:
 - The modern approach is to pipeline the older solution.
 - Optimizations include:
     - **Cumulative ACKs**: Acknowledging multiple segments at once.
     - **Immediate Resend on Negative Acknowledgement (nack)**
     - **Delayed ACKs**: In bidirectional communication, the response from the application acts as an implicit ACK.

 ## TCP/IP: Flow and Congestion Control